-We will share bi-monthly newsletters to inform about topics and issues related to civic religious literacy.
-If you would like to receive these newsletters, please subscribe here.
+We share bi-monthly newsletters to inform about topics and issues related to civic religious literacy.
+Subscribe here to receive them directly.

 Our past newsletters are posted online here.

 We reached approx. 800 people directly, based on: